Search

 L2SecurityCouncilEmergency 0x4235…1641

-This is a Gnosis Safe with 9 / 12 threshold.
-It uses the following modules: L2UpgradeExecutor.
+A Gnosis Safe with 9 / 12 threshold.
+It uses the following modules: L2UpgradeExecutor (Central contract defining the access control permissions for upgrading the system contract implementations).
 The elected signers for the Arbitrum SecurityCouncil can act through this multisig on Layer2, permissioned to upgrade all system contracts without delay.

 Those are the participants of the L2SecurityCouncilEmergency.